VisualDudek/aoc-python/Y2025/day_9/README.md

 3. Work with line segments
 Instead of filling the grid, keep track of horizontal/vertical line segments and check overlaps mathematically.

+### Grid Compression Approach FAILED ATTEMPT
+1. Map points to compressed coordinates (all points are unique)